makerdao/lockstake/README.md

 The following functions are called from the LockstakeClipper (see below) throughout the liquidation process.

-* `onKick(address urn, uint256 wad)` - Undelegate and unstake the entire `urn`'s MKR amount.
+* `onKick(address urn, uint256 wad)` - Undelegate and unstake the entire `urn`'s SKY amount.
 Users need to manually delegate and stake again if there are leftovers after liquidation finishes.
-* `onTake(address urn, address who, uint256 wad)` - Transfer MKR to the liquidation auction buyer.
+* `onTake(address urn, address who, uint256 wad)` - Transfer SKY to the liquidation auction buyer.
-* `onRemove(address urn, uint256 sold, uint256 left)` - Burn a proportional amount of the MKR which was bought in the auction and return the rest to the `urn`.
+* `onRemove(address urn, uint256 sold, uint256 left)` - Burn a proportional amount of the SKY which was bought in the auction and return the rest to the `urn`.

 **Configurable Parameters:**